Jazz Girls Day DC

 11:00 am Registration

-2:30 pm Masterclass
+12:15 pm Music Masterclass

-Jazz Girls Day DC Faculty:
+Jazz Girls Day Faculty:

-Shannon Gunn, Jazz Trombone, Jazz Ensemble Director, NOVA
+- Shannon Gunn, Jazz Trombone, VCU

 All teaching materials will be pulled from my Women Jazz Composers Curriculum, designed as a professional development project for Shannon Gunn’s K-12 recertification.